Lodisy12/DiceRoller/README.md

 ## Notes

-The tutorial was so good that I really didn't encounter any difficulties while building the app, though I had some difficulties installing Android Studio.
+The only difficulty I had was with installing Android Studio.
 I couldn't get the virtual machine portion to work, HAXM.
 I had to install something called WHPX on my machine that handles the Virtual Machine for AMD processors.

 ## License